BrentonTan/Brenton-s-Web-Api-Dev-Assignment-1/README.md

 Example:
 deleteRoom(101);

-### 3. retrieveRooms()
+### 3. amendRoom(roomNo, newDetails)

-Returns an array of all room numbers.
+Updates the fields of an existing room.
+Only fields provided in newDetails will be modified.

 Example:
-const list = retrieveRooms();
-// [101, 102, 103]
+amendRoom(101, { nightlyRate: 200, roomType: "Premium Deluxe" });

-### 4. roomDetails(roomNo)
+### 4. bookRoom(roomNo)

-Retrieves full details of a room.
+Marks a room as booked.
 Returns:
-Room object
+"Room has been booked successfully."
-"Room was not found." if it doesn’t exist
+"Room was not found."

 Example:
+bookRoom(101);
+//'Room has been booked successfully.'

+### 5. browseRooms()

+Returns a full list of all room objects.

+Example:
+const allRooms = browseRooms();

+### 6. roomDetails(roomNo)

+Returns full details for a specific room.
+Returns:
+The room object
+"Room was not found." if the room doesn’t exist

+Example:
 roomDetails(101);
-// { roomNo: 101, roomType: "Deluxe", nightlyRate: 150, ... }

-### 5. amendRoom(roomNo, newDetails)

-Updates specific fields of a room.
-Only keys provided in newDetails will be updated.

-Example:
-amendRoom(101, { nightlyRate: 180, bookedStatus: true });

-## Data Structure

-Each room is stored as:
-{
-    roomNo: Number | String,
-    roomType: String,
-    nightlyRate: Number,
-    amenities: Array,
-    bookedStatus: Boolean
-}

 # References
 This is my inspiration page: [https://sg.trip.com/?locale=en-sg](https://sg.hotels.com/?locale=en_SG&pos=HCOM_SG&siteid=300000040)